 This might not be a problem for some people, but if you want full-frame coverage with the exact resolution, you might have to add a wide-angle lens or go with the Nikon d750 if you don’t want the 4K resolution.

 This means that the coverage of the d500 is better when compared with the Nikon d750’s full-frame sensor.
 The d750 also has an excellent AF range, which aids image stabilization.
-The 51 point autofocus system, although less than the d500, provides an excellent ground for fast photography.
+The 51-point autofocus system, although less than the d500, provides an ideal ground for fast photography.

 The d500 weighs 860 grams and measures 147 x 115 x 81 mm.
 The Nikon d750 weighs 840 grams and is 141 by 113 by 78 mm.
 If we look at the specs of the two cameras, we might think that the d500 will be more compact.
-In reality, Nikon has managed to make the d750 slimmer than the d500, even though it has the larger, full-frame FX sensor.
-With that being said, the d500 does provide more options and customization, which is suitable for the more detailed shoot.
+In reality, Nikon has made the d750 slimmer than the d500, even though it has the larger, full-frame FX sensor.
+That said, the d500 provides more options and customization, which is suitable for a more detailed shoot.
 Then again, the Nikon d750 is a bit lighter and comes with a built-in flash.
-So, we are going to leave this one to you to decide which one you prefer more.
+So, we will leave this one to you to decide which one you prefer more.

 Which One Should You Go With?

 Before presenting you with our reasoning for our final verdict, here are some points you should consider before deciding for yourself.
 When buying a DSLR, the most important thing is whether you need an APS C or a full-frame lens.
 If you have figured this out, then the decision is pretty straightforward.
 For full-frame, we suggest Nikon’s flagship model, the Nikon d750.
 If you are looking for an APS-C, we recommend you go with the impressive Nikon d500.